jatin-mishra/Secret-Manager-CLI/README.md

 ### Secret Manager (`secret_manager`)
 Perform secure operations with encrypted secrets:
-- **Add key-value pairs** – Store secrets securely, it can also generate strong password on your behalf.
+- **Add key-value pairs** – Store secrets securely; it can also generate strong passwords on your behalf.
 - **Retrieve values** – Copy secret values directly to the clipboard without displaying them.
 - **Change encryption key** – Update the encryption key if needed.
 - **Search keys** – Find stored secrets using prefix-based search.